Sonhaack/NeedADrink/README.md

 #After the TrefleAPI stopped working i decided to start a new projekt#

+After drinking my sorrows away i found that i was drinking the same drinks everytime.
+I found that i was in need of inspiration for new drinks and thought it would be nice to have an app that could help with just that!

-The NeedADrink app is an app where you can look up a drink and save your favourite drinks for your party.
+The NeedADrink app is an app where you can look up drinks and save them for later use.

-Must have:
+Must-have:

-Be able to search for a drink and get information about the drink.
+- [x] Be able to search for a specifik drink.
+- [x] Be able to get information on a random drink.

-Be able to save your favourite drinks.
+- [x] Be able to safe information on a drink.

+Should have:

+- [ ] Share drink with friend on social media.
+- [ ] Search for drinks by categories.

 Could have:

-Share drink on social media.
+- [ ] Create notes on a drink.

+Youtube link: